 Retailers have gone omnichannel.
 What’s in stores is also what’s online because it has to be.
 Customers won’t tolerate browsing in one place, and not being able to buy in the other.
 This self-balancing act means that what EDITED shows you is the real market anywhere in the world.
-And if we don’t, we’re always happy to work with our customers to add crawlers specific to their needs.
+And if we don’t, we’re always happy to work with our customers to add trackers specific to their needs.

-How we Contextualize our Data
+How we contextualize our data.

 Q: Why does context matter?